nourgana/nour-genai-product-design-simpletuner/README.md

-# Repo based on SimpleTuner 💹
+# Inference repo for FLUX based on SimpleTuner